MarcialRosales/spring-cloud-workshop/readme.md

 }
 ```

-And we configure it so that all requests must be prefixed with `/api` and we want to disable every eureka service except one called `securities-service` and the url is not the standard one `/api/securities-service/` but `/api/securities`.
+3. And we configure it so that all requests must be prefixed with `/api`.
+Also we want to disable every service registered with Eureka except our `cf-demo-app`.
+We can use a different name for our service in the URL.
+Instead of  `/api/demo/` but use `/api/demo-service`.
 ```

 zuul:
   prefix: /api
   ignored-services: '*'
   routes:
-    securities-service: /securities/**
+    demo: /demo-service/**
 ```

-## 17:00 — 17:30 RabbitMQ Deployment and Best practices  &amp; [Q&A]
+4. Invoke the service several times (eg. `http://localhost:8082/api/demo-service/hello?name=Bob`) and check the metrics using the metrics endpoint `http://localhost:8082/metrics | jq '.["metrics.demo.requestCount"]' `.